nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

     more-general thing out of stubborn curiosity.
 And even a single image wouldn't have obviously my question of how to version images.

+[^docker]: Kubernetes nominally supports other container backends,
+    like rkt; My impression is that docker is currently very much the "blessed" runtime.
+It's also the only one supported by GKE, which was how I deployed my cluster.